dagger907/cinsyc/README.md

 Variable pathvar is used in the scripts, change value to the path to your sycollect-folder.

+To create passwordless logons, use sshbulkcopyid_done.sh.
+After the first run, just use ssh-copy-id per new server.
+Remember to add new servers to servername.cfg!

 First time, run scripts in this order: dochecksys.sh, sendwarnings.sh, dosendwarnings.sh

 Then run scripts in this order: tarsyscollect.sh, dochecksys.sh, sendwarnings.sh, dosendwarnings.sh
 Or just run autoall.sh

+autoall.sh:
+Simply runs the scripts in the right order.
+Use this script to start the job.
+May be run manually or through cron.

 checksys.sh:
 This is the script that contains the code that is run on servers listed in servername.cfg.